How to Automate Your Workday with AI (Step-by-Step Guide)

 Five Zaps worth building first

-Gmail/Outlook → Notion / Todoist / Asana.
+1. New email → create task Gmail/Outlook → Notion / Todoist / Asana.
 When an email matches a label or keyword, a task is created automatically.
 Stops important emails from getting buried.

-Typeform / Google Forms → Google Sheets + Slack.
+2. New form submission → add to spreadsheet + send notification Typeform / Google Forms → Google Sheets + Slack.
 Every new response logs automatically and pings your team.
 No manual data entry.

-Calendly → Notion.
+3. New calendar booking → create project doc Calendly → Notion.
 When a new meeting is booked, a Notion doc is auto-created with the meeting details and a notes template ready to go.

-Asana / Notion → Slack.
+4. Task completed → notify team Asana / Notion → Slack.
 When you mark a task done, a Slack message goes to the relevant channel.
 Reduces the “just checking in” messages.

-Google Sheets → ChatGPT (via Zapier) → email.
+5. Weekly report auto-draft Google Sheets → ChatGPT (via Zapier) → email.
 Pull your week’s data, send it to ChatGPT with a summary prompt, and receive a draft status report in your inbox every Friday.
 Requires a ChatGPT API key but saves 30–45 minutes weekly.

-Start with Zap #1 or #2 — they’re the fastest to set up and immediately eliminate a daily friction point.
 The first Zap I built was a version of #2: new form submissions from Typeform logging straight into a Google Sheet and firing a Slack notification.
 Setup took about 25 minutes including testing.
 By the end of the first week it had run 40+ times without me touching it once.
-Here’s what to expect from Zapier’s plans as your needs grow:
+Here’s the exact sequence to replicate it:

-| Team | $69/mo (billed annually) | 2,000+ | Teams sharing automations (up to 25 users) |
+Team$69/mo (billed annually)*2,000+Teams sharing automations (up to 25 users)

 Step 6: Automate Content and Writing Tasks